 “The best is to get referrals from folks you know and trust and definitely ask to see samples of the type of work you want done,” says Jeremiah Wiggins of Bohemia Realty Group.
 “When looking at samples it’s good to try and see something that was done six to twelve months ago, which will give you a good idea as to how their work stands the test of time and seasonal changes.”

 “Be sure to look for reviews before even contacting a contractor.
 It might reveal everything you need to know before wasting your time,” says Tonya Bruin, CEO at To Do-Done.
 Check review sites like Yelp and Google to see what clients say about their experience with the contractor.
+You can also check out our contractor reviews, which include companies like Michael & Son and ABC services.
 Don’t forget to check the Better Business Bureau as well to see if they’ve had any complaints lodged against them.